 THE CULTURAL HERITAGE EXPERIMENT

-- This event will take place at the Oriental Institute, 1155 E. 58th St. in Room 212 on the second floor.
+- This event will take place at the Oriental Institute, 1155 E. 58th St. in Breasted Hall on the first floor.

 - Refreshments will be provided.

 The archives of the Oriental Institute encompass materials spanning nearly 120 years, documenting the beginning of ancient Middle Eastern Studies at the University of Chicago around 1900 and the history of the Oriental Institute.
 Contained within the walls of the archive are administrative documents, correspondence, dictionary projects, excavation records, film, faculty papers, and photography.

 The archival record is constantly in flux due to the fact that it continues to expand while being subject to processes of cataloging, curation, and digitization.
 In light of this reality, the vastness of the OI Museum Archives is not yet fully understood and new treasures are always coming to light.
 The scale and scope of the archives makes using and organizing them a mode of excavation.
 This process is essential not only for preserving the past for future generations, but for ensuring their discoverability in the present.
 The Cultural Heritage Experiment is one way in which you can participate in making our history visible now.

 The categories of objects available for loan include: photographs, plans, posters, drawings, maps, silk screens, folios, casts, replicas, and prints.
 On October 9, 2019.
 Fifty objects will be loaned out to undergraduates at the University of Chicago.